Vishal Garg (businessman)

-Vishal Garg (born 1978) is an Indian-American businessman who is the founder and chief executive officer (CEO) of mortgage lending company Better.com.
-Previously, he co-founded MyRichUncle, focused on student loans.
+Vishal Garg (born 1977 or 1978) is an Indian-American businessman who founded Better.com and MyRichUncle.

 Early life and education

-Born in India, Garg moved to the Queens borough of New York City when he was seven, and grew up in Forest Hills.
-While attending Stuyvesant High School in Manhattan, he resold books, CliffsNotes study guides, and thrift store clothes at a profit.
-Beginning in 1995 he studied finance and international business in the Stern School of Business at New York University while working as a runner and entry clerk for Salomon Brothers and as a trader for VZB Partners, a hedge fund.
-After graduation, he worked in the Investment Banking Department at Morgan Stanley as an analyst.
+Garg was born in India.
+He lived there until the age of 8, when his family relocated to the United States.
+Garg and his family lived in Forest Hills, Queens, and he graduated from Stuyvesant High School in 1995.
+While attending high school, he worked as an entry clerk and runner for Salomon Brothers.
+Garg received Bachelor's degrees in finance and international business from the New York University Stern School of Business.

 Career

+After graduating university, Garg worked in the mergers and acquisitions department at Morgan Stanley as an analyst.
+He quit the job on his 21st birthday and founded One Zero Capital, a small hedge fund that invested in technology companies in India and Latin America.

-Garg co-founded a student finance company in 2000 that became the online student loan provider MyRichUncle, which grew to employ 300 people and became the second largest private student lender in the United States.
+In 2000, with the profits from his hedge fund, Garg co-founded a student finance company that became MyRichUncle, which grew to employ 300 people and became the second largest private student lender in the United States.
 The company became a public company in 2005 but filed for bankruptcy under Chapter 7, Title 11, United States Code during the 2008 financial crisis.

 In 2009, Garg co-founded special servicing company EIFC.
 Beginning in August 2009, Garg jointly led a new asset-backed securities team at Aram Global, an asset recovery firm.

 In 2013, Garg co-founded Future Finance, a provider of student loans to students in the UK, with Brian Norton.

 In 2014, he founded Climb Credit, targeted at US programs with relatively lower costs and higher graduate employment rates, with Zander Rafael and Amit Sinha.

 Also in 2014, after a frustrating experience trying to obtain a mortgage, Garg founded Better.com, an online mortgage broker.
 Garg acquired Avex Funding of California to provide the new company with licenses and an operating platform to originate mortgages online.
 The company became a public company via a merger with a special-purpose acquisition company in 2023.